-Passing/proficient level on previous year's/most current state testing data; Fewer than 10 absences (excused and unexcused) in the first semester; and School counselor approval
+Passing/proficient level on previous year's/most current state testing data; Fewer than 10 absences (excused and unexcused) in the first semester; and

-9.102 Full-time Enrollment
+School counselor approval 9.102 Full-time Enrollment

-Santa Rosa County Students who satisfy the admissions policies as outlined in Sections 4.100, 5.100 and/or 6.100 of the Student Progression Plan may enroll as a full-time student in Santa Rosa Online Academy through its partnerships with Florida Virtual School (Grades KG-12), Stride K12, Inc. (formerly known as Fuel Education) (Grades KG-12), or Connections Learning (Grades KG - 12).
+Santa Rosa County Students who satisfy the admissions policies as outlined in Sections 4.100, 5.100 and/or 6.100 of the Student Progression Plan may enroll as a full-time student in Santa Rosa Online Academy through its partnerships with Florida Virtual School (Grades KG-12) or Stride K12, Inc. (formerly known as Fuel Education) (Grades KG-12), or Connections Learning (Grades KG-12).
 Santa Rosa Online students have 10 school days for the drop/add period to make schedule changes.
-Santa Rosa Online operates during the calendar school year (fall and spring semester) only for full-time students.
+Santa Rosa Online Academy is the public virtual school for Santa Rosa School District.
+It follows the board approved school district calendar. operates during the calendar school year (fall and spring semester) only for full-time students.